Find Grad Schools

 The states with the most job growth for Marine Engineer are Rhode Island, New Jersey, and Virginia.
 Watch out if you plan on working in Wisconsin, Pennsylvania, or Oregon.
 These states have the worst job growth for this type of profession.

-Salary for a Marine Engineer
+How Much Does a Marine Engineer Make?

 undefined